Terms & Conditions

 - BU will not be liable to competitors for loss or damage to their personal belongings or work, and are encouraged to obtain personal insurance.

 - Competitors are not expected to bring assets with them.
 Use of assets created by competitors before the competition will be at the discretion of BU.

-- Teams must submit their final 30-second film by 16:00 on 23 August 2019 as an upload.
+- Teams must submit their final 30-second film by 12:00 (noon) on 28 August 2020 as an upload.
 Instructions on how to do this will be provided to candidates nearer the time.
 Any film received after that date and time will be considered only in exceptional circumstances at BU’s absolute discretion.

 - BU will arrange competition mentors (individuals from the industry with relevant experience) to assist teams during the competition.

 - It is anticipated that competition mentors will spend 3 full days in Bournemouth and work across all teams as well as using an online forum providing feedback.